-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES
+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES For the Fiscal Year Ended June 30, 2017

-Net Change in Fund Balances - Governmental Funds \$ (113,654) Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+Net Change in Fund Balances - Governmental Funds \$ 148,336 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount of capital outlays (\$55,859) in excess of depreciation expense (\$6,687) in the current period.
-49,172 Repayment of debt principal is an expenditure in the governmental funds, but the payment reduces long-term liabilities in the statement of net position.
-69,300 Change in Net Position - Governmental Activities \$ 4,818
+This is the amount of capital outlays (\$38,892) in excess of depreciation expense (\$14,369) in the current period.
+24,523 Change in Net Position - Governmental Activities \$ 172,859